 - Low humidity turns the leaf tips brown.
 Peace lilies are tropical plants that prefer a humid environment.
 Low humidity from indoor heating or air conditioning, saps moisture from the leaves, turning the leaves and leaf tips brown.

-- Underwatering cause yellow and brown drooping leaves.
+- Underwatering causes yellow and brown drooping leaves.
 Peace lilies need evenly moist soil. if the soil is too dry the leaves turn brown.

 - Too much fertilizer causes leaf tips to turn brown.
-Peace lilies are more sensitive to fertilizer then most house plants.
-If fertilizer is applied too often or in too high concentration, the leaf tips turn brown.
+Peace lilies are more sensitive to fertilizer than most house plants.
+If fertilizer is applied too often or in too high a concentration, the leaf tips turn brown.

 - Direct sunlight scorches leaves yellow and brown.
 Peace lilies are adapted to grow in the shade, so if the leaves are in the sun burn to a yellow and brown color.

 - Fluctuating temperatures cause leaves to turn brown.
 Peace lilies prefer a temper range of 68°F and 85°F with around 10°F cooler at night.
 If the temperature is too hot, then this can dry the soil too quickly causing drooping and brown or yellow leaves, whereas cold stress can also cause brown, dying leaves.